 Outdoor Dining No Refuge From the Danger of Cars — News

-“A woman has been declared dead from injuries she suffered in a violent crash where a driver lost control of his SUV and plowed into a group of people dining at the Century mall , according to San Jose police,” report Salanga and Maggie Angst from San José, California.
+“A woman has been declared dead from injuries she suffered in a violent crash where a driver lost control of his SUV and plowed into a group of people dining outdoors at the Grand Century mall Sunday, according to San Jose police,” report Robert Salanga and Maggie Angst from San José, California.

 Eight people, including the deceased, were injured during the crash, which was captured by surveillance video that is circulating online that shows the graphic and disturbing footage of the SUV easily plowing straight over curbs and directly into the dining area.